coolOrangeLabs/powerjobs-extensions/AutoCAD Electrical/ReadMe.md

 - build the solution

 If the build has been successful and you don't have any errors, you will find the new assembly in powerJobs Module folder - [coolOrange.AcadElectrical](AutoCAD%20Electrical/Source/powerJobs/Modules/coolOrange.AcadElectrical/)

+Further information on how to create custom application for powerJobs can be found [on the powerJobs wiki](https://doc.coolorange.com/projects/coolorange-powerjobsprocessordocs/en/stable/jobprocessor/applications.html#custom-applications).

 #### Build the installer
 - find and install the wix toolset found on the [Wix](https://wixtoolset.org/).
 This is necessary because the the installer solution is made using the wix toolset.
 - Open the Visual Studio solution 'Installer.sln' found within the [Installer](AutoCAD%20Electrical/Installer).